gibert-j/echo-exchange/BUGS.md

 - There should be space between the text input and the button.
 - The text input should not have a blue glow.
 - Input Row should not expand outside of the Message Window.
+- Component name not consistent, rename to MessageInput.

 ## Message List: